 Michele Bachmann’s chances for the nomination and general election can be summed up in two words: “Tea Party”.
 She has aligned herself very tightly with the Tea Party.
 She proclaimed herself chairperson of the House Tea Party Caucus and delivered the “Tea Party Response” to the President’s State of the Union address.
 While that could be seen to be a positive thing 18 months ago, the Tea Party is now very unpopular in the country and seen by the Republican establishment as an annoyance at best and the reason they didn’t win back the Senate in 2010 at worst.
 The bad news for Bachmann is that the Republican establishment has a stranglehold on the GOP Presidential nomination process.
 Nationwide, opinion polls regarding the Tea Party show that the Tea Party is viewed negatively by anywhere from 15-50% more people than view it positively.
 Anyone tied to the Tea Party is unelectable.
 Continue reading Have Republicans Already Lost the 2012 Presidential Election?

 “There is one major difference between leftist and religious doomsday scenarios.
 The religious readily acknowledge that their doomsday scenario is built entirely on faith.
-The left, on the other hand, claims that its doomsday scenarios are entirely built . . . → Read More: TSW #11
+The left, on the other hand, claims that its doomsday scenarios are entirely built on . . . → Read More: TSW #11

 I enjoyed Kate Sheppard’s article at Mother Jones, “The Right’s Top 5 EPA Conspiracy Theories.”
 It was less enjoyable to remember that I’ve heard several of these conspiracy theories spread by Illinois members of Congress and the Farm . . . → Read More: Illinois Congressmen, Farm Bureau, Spread EPA Conspiracy Theories